glacials/kure/README.md

 ## kure
-kure is a PHP blogging engine that runs on a stupidly simple flat-file database.
+kure is a PHP blogging engine that runs on a simple file database.

 One text file represents one blog post;